astropy/astropy/docs/time/index.rst

 Time from Epoch Formats
 """""""""""""""""""""""

-The formats ``cxcsec``, ``gps``, ``unix``, and ``unix_tai`` are a little special in that they provide a floating point representation of the elapsed time in seconds since a particular reference date.
+The formats ``cxcsec``, ``gps``, ``unix``, and ``unix_tai`` are special in that they provide a floating point representation of the elapsed time in seconds since a particular reference date.
 These formats have a intrinsic time scale which is used to compute the elapsed seconds since the reference date.

 ============ ====== ========================
 Format       Scale  Reference date